Use your own domain for all customer-facing Spiffy pages

 Domain Migration Checklist

-Now that you setup your custom domain, you’ll need to make sure all your links and embed code are updated with your new Spiffy links.
-This is important to ensure checkouts, tracking, and embeds continue to work properly.
+Now that you set up your custom domain, you’ll need to ensure all your links and embed code are updated with your new Spiffy links.
+This is important to ensure checkouts, tracking, and embeds continue to work correctly.

 - Give affiliates updated links